Ulian34/lgink/docs/en.md

 [![made-with-python](https://img.shields.io/badge/Made%20with-Python-1f425f.svg)](https://www.python.org/)

-# keyink
+# lgink

 The keylogger in just 2 lines.
 Sending to Telegram.

 ## Description
-`keyink` is just starting its development.
+`lgink` is just starting its development.
 Its functionality will be expanded in the future.

 ## Navigation
 * [Current features](#Сurrent-features)